privacycg/proposals/README.md

 ### What happens next?

 3. **Evaluation and refinement.** As a community, we’ll discuss your proposal in the issue you raise.
-If there’s sufficient enthusiasm, the chairs may ask you to write up and iterate on an [explainer](https://github.com/w3ctag/w3ctag.github.io/blob/master/explainers.md).
-The chairs will help you spin up a repository for your explainer (and, eventually, your spec) to live in.
+The Chairs may ask you to write up and iterate on an [explainer](https://github.com/w3ctag/w3ctag.github.io/blob/master/explainers.md).
+They'll help you spin up a repository for your explainer (and, eventually, your spec) to live in.
-4. **Adoption as a work item.** When your proposal is sufficiently fleshed out and there are multiple [implementers](https://privacycg.github.io/charter.html#implementer) in support of the idea, we may formally adopt your proposal as a work item.
+4. **Adoption as a work item.** When your proposal is sufficiently fleshed out and you and the chairs agree, the group may formally adopt your proposal as a work item.
 This is when the group starts to work on a spec in parallel to the explainer.

 ### Standardization